After key Baptist leader applauds Biden’s withdrawal, agency retracts announcement of his firing

 Leatherwood's statement prompted fierce blowback on social media from some within the denomination who had already targeted his agency for criticism amid a larger battle to pull the already-conservative denomination even further to the right.

-Clint Pressley, the newly elected president of the Southern Baptist Convention, joined in the criticism.
+Clint Pressley, the SBC's newly elected president, joined in belittling the idea that Biden acted on principle.

-“Sounds right,” Pressley posted on the social media platform X, formerly known as Twitter, in response to a criticism of Leatherwood by a Southern Baptist professor.
+“Sounds right,” Pressley posted on X in response to a post by a Southern Baptist professor.
 That professor, Andrew Walker, said Biden's withdrawal was not an “act of valor” but rather a case of “ultra-powerful” Democrats forcing him out.

+Leatherwood came to his job three years ago with conservative credentials.
+He was a former executive director of the Tennessee Republican Party.
+He was also a director of communications and policy strategy in the Tennessee General Assembly and worked for several years on Capitol Hill in Washington.

+Leatherwood is the father of three children who were at the Covenant School in Nashville, last year when it was attacked by a gun-wielding assailant who killed three adults and three other children.
+Leatherwood joined some other Covenant parents in an unsuccessful effort to advocate for legislation that would keep firearms away from people who could harm themselves or others.

+Leatherwood also denounced the publication in some news media of documents attributed to the killer, saying that it only worsened the trauma to families of the schoolchildren.
+He was the driving force behind a group of Covenant parents who went to court to keep the shooter’s writings from being released to media and other groups that had filed public records requests.
+A judge recently blocked the release of the writings.

-Leatherwood and his agency had advocated staunchly conservative stances in areas such as opposing abortion, in keeping with official Southern Baptist stances, though he resisted calls by some to advocate legal penalties for women who seek abortions.
+Leatherwood and his agency had advocated staunchly conservative stances in areas such as opposing abortion, in keeping with official SBC stances, though he resisted calls to advocate legal penalties for women who seek abortions.

-At this year's annual meeting of the Southern Baptist Convention, hundreds attended an unofficial event featuring a video-recorded address by Trump.
+At this year's annual meeting of the SBC, hundreds attended an unofficial event featuring a video-recorded address by Trump.

-But Leatherwood hosted a separate event, also attended by hundreds, in which he interviewed former Vice President Mike Pence, another staunch conservative who received the wrath of Trump and many of the former president's followers after he refused to use his role to block certification of Biden's 2020 election victory.
+But Leatherwood hosted a separate event, also attended by hundreds, in which he interviewed former Vice President Mike Pence, another staunch conservative who received the wrath of Trump and many of the former president's followers after he refused to block certification of Biden's 2020 election victory.

+That latter event underscored how the commission has continued to occupy a narrow niche — advocating for deeply conservative policies without aligning itself with Trump-oriented politics.

+While Leatherwood maintained his position in office, the effort to oust him reflects “the MAGA-ness of the SBC in much of its leadership,” said Baptist historian Bill Leonard, referring to Trump's Make America Great Again slogan.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.